 Access Health Services

-Our Health Services across Access and Harmony Place will continue to operate during our second office closure for our most vulnerable clients,, with many safeguards still in place.
+Our Health Services across Access and Harmony Place will continue to operate, using videoconferencing where appropriate.

 We understand in unprecedented times, like those we are facing now, can cause significant amounts of distress and anxiety in vulnerable communities, and trigger traumatic memories.